Omeprazole medicine

 2

-Beside these counter-indications, the prolongued use without supervision of this drug can cause side effects.
-It is associated to interstitial nephritis, a disorder that reduces the ability of kidneys to filter debris and additional liquid from our body, which can cause damage in the heart, brain, lungs and other organs.
+Besides these counter-indications, the prolonged use without supervision of this drug can cause side effects.
+It is associated with interstitial nephritis, a disorder that reduces the ability of kidneys to filter debris and additional liquid from our body, which can cause damage to the heart, brain, lungs, and other organs.

 3

-Late studies determine that Omeprazole reduces the absorption of the vitamin B12.
-Gastric acid is essential for the liberation of this vitamin and when Omeprazole is taken, the secretion of stomach acids is reduced.
+Late studies determine that Omeprazole reduces the absorption of vitamin B12.
+Gastric acid is essential for the liberation of this vitamin, and when Omeprazole is taken, the secretion of stomach acids is reduced.
 When this happens, vitamin B12 is not completely absorbed.
-The lack of vitamin B12 can cause neurologic damage, dementia, anemia and other complications.
+The lack of vitamin B12 can cause neurologic damage, dementia, anemia, and other complications.

 What are the Side Effects of Omeprazole - Step 3